-A note on excess lipase – If you’re milk is fresh and has been stored correctly, but has a funny or soapy smell, you may simply have excess Lipase, a normal enzyme that helps to break down fats in the milk.
+A quick note on excess lipase – If you’re milk is fresh and has been stored correctly, but has a funny or soapy smell, you may simply have excess Lipase, a normal enzyme that helps to break down fats in the milk.
 Too much lipase starts changing the taste and smell of the milk.
 Some babies will drink the milk just fine, others will reject it.
-Unfortunately, once this happens there is no saving the milk.
+Unfortunately, once the smell changes, there’s no going back.
 If your baby won’t take your high lipase milk, consider donating the milk to a milk bank or scalding the milk before you freeze it.
 Kellymom has a great article about high lipase if you think this is your problem.

 3. Freeze it – Freeze breastmilk into cubes to treat minor cuts, scrapes and bruises.
 Not only will the cold help to reduce swelling and inflammation, but breastmilk has great healing properties.
-Just make sure not to mix it up with milk intended for consumption.
+Make sure not to lable correctly so it is not mixed up with milk intended for consumption.

 4. Soap – Another way to enjoy milk during bathtime is by making homemade soaps.
 Amazon has some great soap making kits, like thisHouse of Crafts Organic Soap Making Kit (affiliate link), simply stir in a little breastmilk during the process.
 There’s also a lot of great recipes on pinterest as well..
 I really love this recipe that uses oats and essential oils.